MIRI Coronagraphic Imaging Target Acquisition

 See also: MIRI Coronagraphic Recommended Strategies

-MIRI coronagraphic imaging observations of science and reference targets require precise and accurate positioning of a bright source at the location of maximum attenuation by the Lyot occulting spot or 4QPMs: for the 4QPM, this is the apex between the 4 quadrants; for the Lyot, it is at the center of the occulting spot.
+MIRI coronagraphic imaging observations require precise and accurate positioning of a bright source at the location of maximum attenuation by the Lyot spot mask or 4QPMs: for the 4QPM, this is the apex between the four quadrants; for the Lyot, it is at the center of the occulting spot.

 For the 4QPM, the observatory blind pointing 0.10" (1-σ per axis) will not be accurate enough to place the target at the center of the 4QPM with the required accuracy of 5 mas (1-σ per axis).
 Therefore a target acquisition (TA) is required.